Aleksandr Gorovets: Early life

-Gorovets was born in 1915 to a Belorussian peasant family in the village of Moshkan, then part of the Russian Empire.
+Gorovets was born in 1915 to a Belarusian peasant family in the village of Moshkan, then part of the Russian Empire.
 After completing seven grades of secondary school he attended at forestry school in Polotsk before he entered the military in 1932.
 In 1935 he graduated from the Ulyanovsk flight school and was discharged from the military, after which he worked as a civilian flight instructor at an aeroclub in Shakhty.
 He became a member of the Communist Party in 1939 and was elected to the Shakhty district council.

 World War II

 Upon the German invasion of the Soviet Union, Gorovets was re-drafted into the Soviet military.
 Initially, he served as a commander at the 20th Military Aviation School, which trained pilots for deployment to the North Caucasian Front.
 He was deployed to the war front in July 1942 as part of the 166th Fighter Aviation Regiment, which was renamed in 88th Guards Fighter Aviation Regiment in May 1943.
 He flew on the LaGG-3 and later the La-5.
 Before his final flight he scored two individual and six shared shootdowns of enemy aircraft.